smartdev0725/minter/README.md

 # Setup environment variables

+1. Check `env.example` at project root and fill in corresonpding values on your local
-1. Go to https://infura.io/ and make an account
+2. Go to https://infura.io/ and make an account
-2. Paste the kovan project ID into your .env as the value for `INFURA_PROJECT_ID` key
+3. Paste the kovan project ID into your .env as the value for `INFURA_PROJECT_ID` key
-3. Generate a 12 word mnemonic seed phrase (can use ganache to get one or ask project admin for current seed used for remote envs)
+4. Generate a 12 word mnemonic seed phrase (can use ganache to get one or ask project admin for current seed used for remote envs)
-4. Paste 12 word mnemonic seed phrase as value for `MNEMONIC_SEED` key
+5. Paste 12 word mnemonic seed phrase as value for `MNEMONIC_SEED` key
-5. Go to https://alchemyapi.io/ and setup an account then take the api key for the relevant network (like mainnet, kovan or ropsten) or ask the team for an existing API key and paste under `ALCHEMY_KEY`
+6. Go to https://alchemyapi.io/ and setup an account then take the api key for the relevant network (like mainnet, kovan or ropsten) or ask the team for an existing API key and paste under `ALCHEMY_KEY`
+7. When setting up locally, under Quickstart - Step 6 paste the emp address as value to `FINANCIAL_CONTRACT_ADDRESS`
+8. When setting up locally, under Quickstart - Step 7, paste the `collateralToken.address` as value to `DAI_CONTRACT_ADDRESS`
+9. When setting up locally, under Quickstart - Step 8, paste the `syntheticToken.address` as value to `UBE_CONTRACT_ADDRESS`
+10. When setting up locally, paste `LOCALHOST` as value to `CHAIN_NETWORK`.
+Other values are `KOVAN` or `MAINNET` (we are not on other testnets atm)

 # Metamask